Miguelxlx/COP4521-Project/README.md

 ## How to Compile and Execute
 ### Requirements
-- **LIBRARIES**
-Backend: Ensure these Python3 libraries are installed using pip.
+**Backend**: Ensure these Python3 libraries are installed using pip.
 - Flask
 - flask_cors
 - pymongo